apache/infrastructure-website/content/pages/asf-yaml.md

     master: {}
 ```

-Branches that are not in the YAML or are not dictionary entries are not protected.
+Branches that are not in your `.asf.yaml` file or are not dictionary entries are not protected.

 To completely remove all branch protection rules, set the protected_branches section to null: